danse/migas/README.md

+> All our words are but crumbs that fall down from the feast of the mind.
+>
+> Khalil Gibran

 This is a minimalistic timetracker.
 The space provided to you for the log message will depend on the amount of elapsed time.
 This will make easier to get